Last Updated on 28 January 2024 by Rebecca

 200kg weight loading capacity

-For those looking for a toilet that delivers a more eco-friendly approach, the Blue Diamond is a good choice.
-Ideal for either home or outdoor use, this camping toilet has two separate compartments, one for solids and one for liquids, providing a greener waste when heading to a dump station.
+For those looking for a toilet for camping that delivers a more eco-friendly approach, the Blue Diamond is a good choice.
+Ideal for either home or outdoor use or as an RV toilet, this camping toilet has two separate compartments, one for solids and one for liquids, providing a greener waste when it’s time to transport the contents to a dump station.

 An added bonus with this portable camping toilet is that there’s no need for water or chemicals.
-Instead, by adding sawdust, it’ll dry out the solid waste while masking any smells and help start the composting process.
+Instead, adding sawdust will dry out the solid waste while masking any smells and help start the composting process.

 Solids can be added to a compost heap whereas the liquid waste can be drained away.
 Make sure you add a biodegradable liner first to make cleaning this toilet simple.